I worked as a banker for 17 years. I love staying fit and cooking tasty and healthy meals. I don't use artificial colors and preservatives.

 - Throw in finely chopped coriander leaves.
 Mix well.
 Turn off the fire.

-- You can also serve this curry as a side dish for fried rice, ghee rice, or any other less spicy rice main course dishes.
+- Your hot and yummy sweet corn capsicum masala curry is ready to serve.
+Dunk pancakes, roti, chapati, or paratha into the curry!
+You can also serve this curry as a side dish for fried rice, ghee rice, or any other less spicy rice main course dishes.